How Does Life Coaching Work?

 - A familiarity with cognitive behavioural theory and Rogerian therapy.

 - A background of interest in personal development, human potential and undertaking regular supervision.

-Following a lifetime of interest in developing human potential, Harley M Storey chose to pursue a coaching qualification graduating with A.C.E in Coach Education.
+Following a lifetime of study in developing human potential, Harley M Storey chose to pursue a coaching qualification graduating with A.C.E in Coach Education.